ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ![fig]({{ './assets/mentors/linus.jpg' }})

-Two massive contributions to the world - the Linux kernel and Git.
+The Linux kernel and Git.

 **importance of specalization**